isomerpages/nlb-biblioasia/_oct-to-dec-2011/Malayan Cookery Books: The “Mems” Own Cookery Book (1929).md

 Local names or nicknames for ingredient *kachang goring* (Malay for fried nuts) give us colloquial insights into these food items.
 Of interest are Mrs Kin useful tips into food preparation, much of which may be forgotten today - "Add egg shell to help clear soup and strain through muslin": Always remember when cooking celery, to leave the lid off the pan otherwise there will be a slightly bitter flavor.

 Within the first few months of the publication of *Mems*, the cookbook was sold out and a second print was scheduled for 1929 with a third released the following year.
-Its popularity was also reflected in advertising within the book such as those for Bear Brand Swiss Milk, normally used in the cookbook's  recipes.21 In 1931, Mrs Kinsey published another cookbook, Next Meal Cook Book22 which was sold as a double volume with *Mems*.
+Its popularity was also reflected in advertising within the book such as those for Bear Brand Swiss Milk, normally used in the cookbook's  recipes.21 In 1931, Mrs Kinsey published another cookbook, *Next Meal Cook Book*22 which was sold as a double volume with *Mems*.